 Ans.
 (II) (2) and (3)

 Water is a resource that we use for almost all of our activities.
 And consequently, polluting this resource can adversely affect our health.
 It is mainly polluted by human activities as a result of commercial or industrial exploits.
 The waste by products contain many poisonous chemicals that disrupt the marine ecosystem.
-Also, human excreta poses a major threat and could potentially be a biohazard due to the many harmful microbes it carries.
+Also, human excreta poses a major threat and could potentially be a bio-hazard due to many harmful microbes it carries.
 These microbes or chemicals could leech into the aquatic environment tainiting every life form that comes in contact with it.